A Modern Consensus

 V. What You Can Do

 No belief is required.
 No trust in machines demanded.
-What matters is the choice to step out of noise and into coherence.
-If you are tired of drowning in contradiction, you can help shape what emerges.
+Just the choice to step out of noise and into coherence.
+If you are tired of drowning in contradiction, you can help build what comes next.
+Not by agreeing with everyone.
+By testing ideas against consequence and adjusting when feedback arrives.
+Not by worshipping the machine.
+By using it to see what you cannot see alone.

 More will be revealed